pypy/pypy.org/posts/2022/06/record-known-result.rst

 This is all very useful!
 But it's still only a limited amount of things that the interpreter author can express to the JIT with this one function decorator.
-Recently I merged a branch that adds two new hints at the interpreter author can use to communicate possible optimizations to the meta-JIT!
-The work has been happening on and off in the last three years, the scope was a bit too big and some parts were not done and I didn't seem to converge either.
-So I recently decided that this was going on for too long already and to merge a minimal version of the branch, which contains only the support for the two new hints, but not really many interesting *applications* for the hints to the PyPy interpreter.
-Those can be added in a much more localized fashion over time.
+Recently I merged a branch that adds two new hints that the interpreter author can use to communicate possible optimizations to the meta-JIT!
+The work has been an ongoing project since a while.
+So far, only the meta-JIT support has been merged, in future enhancements we plan to apply them to the PyPy Python interpreter where appropriate.

 ``record_known_result``
 =======================